vivianuol/portfolio/README.md

-# portfolio
+# PENG's portfolio

-Tools in use:
+### Techs in use:

-AI - Favicon, logo, background image
+* Illustrator for Favicon, logo, background-image
-Bootstrap, javascript -framework and body.
+* Bootstrap

-Website can be found [here](https://vivianuol.github.io/portfolio/)
+* Javascript（jQuey）